Home > Patients & Visitors > Health Library > Childhood Ependymoma Treatment (PDQ®): Treatment - Health Professional Information [NCI]

 Posterior fossa B ependymoma (PF-EPN-B)

-The PF-EPN-B subgroup is less common than the PF-EPN-A subgroup, representing 15% to 20% of all posterior fossa ependymomas in children, and is characterized by the following:
+The PF-EPN-B subgroup is less common than the PF-EPN-A subgroup, representing 15% to 20% of all posterior fossa ependymomas in children.
+PF-EPN-B is characterized by the following:

-The largest subset of pediatric supratentorial ependymomas is characterized by gene fusions involving RELA (ST-EPN-RELA),[14,15] a transcriptional factor important in NF-κB pathway activity.
+ST-EPN-RELA is the largest subset of pediatric supratentorial ependymomas and is characterized by gene fusions involving RELA,[14,15] a transcriptional factor important in NF-κB pathway activity.
 ST-EPN-RELA is characterized by the following:

-A second, less common subset of supratentorial ependymomas has fusions involving YAP1 on chromosome 11 (ST-EPN-YAP1) and are characterized by the following:
+ST-EPN-YAP1 is the second, less common subset of supratentorial ependymomas and has fusions involving YAP1 on chromosome 11.
+ST-EPN-YAP1 is characterized by the following:

 For the first time, the 2016 World Health Organization (WHO) Classification of Tumors of the Central Nervous System (CNS) incorporated the addition of genotypic findings in the classification of select CNS tumors.
 This integrated classification is intended to define more homogeneous entities that will improve the accuracy of diagnoses, refine prognoses, and more reliably reach conclusions regarding treatment strategies.

 Ependymal tumors are now classified into the following five main subtypes: